statechannels/go-nitro/docs/protocol-tutorial/0010-states-channels.md

 Let's take each property in turn:

+## Fixed Part

 ### Chain id

 This needs to match the id of the chain where assets are to be locked (i.e. the 'root' of the funding graph for this channel).
 In the event of a mismatch, the channel cannot be concluded and funds cannot be unlocked.

 ### Participants

-This is a dynamic array of Ethereum addresses, each derived from an ECDSA private key in the usual manner.
+This is a list of Ethereum addresses, each derived from an ECDSA private key in the usual manner.
 Each address represents a participant in the state channel who is able to commit to state updates and thereby cause the channel to finalize on chain.

 !!! warning